sknR91/GReAT4Torch/README.md

     - Pillow-PIL
     - pydicom

-**NOTE**: When used with PyCharm, it is strongly recommended to uncheck 'File > Settings > Tools > Python Scientific > Show plots in tool window' in order to use interactive plotting methods from class "plot"
+**NOTE**: When used with PyCharm, it is strongly recommended to uncheck 'File > Settings > Tools > Python Scientific > Show plots in tool window' in order to use interactive plotting methods from class "plot".
-When interactive plots do not work, please import matplotlib and activate the PyQt-backend.
+When interactive plots still don't work, please try to import matplotlib and activate the PyQt-backend.

 ## Documentation
 There is no documentation available yet!